-Through the three months ended March 31, 2010, 820,000 Class B restricted share units granted to certain of Changyou's employees had become vested, and were settled in Class B ordinary shares and then converted into Class A ordinary shares.
+Through June 30, 2010, 1,195,000 Class B restricted share units granted to certain of Changyou's executive officers other than Tao Wang and to certain of its employees had become vested, and were settled in Class B ordinary shares and then converted into Class A ordinary shares; and 356,750 Class A restricted share units granted to certain of Changyou's executive officers other than Tao Wang and to certain of its employees had become vested, and were settled in Class A ordinary shares.

-As of March 31, 2010, Changyou had outstanding a combined total of 103,320,000 Class A and Class B ordinary shares, consisting of (i) 70,250,000 Class B ordinary shares held by Sohu through Sohu Game; (ii) 15,000,000 Class B ordinary shares held by Tao Wang through Prominence, including 4,000,000 Class B restricted ordinary shares that were not vested; (iii) 17,250,000 Class A ordinary shares issued in Changyou's initial public offering; and (iv) 820,000 Class A ordinary shares issued to certain of Changyou's employees upon conversion of Class B ordinary shares that had been issued upon the vesting and settlement of Class B restricted share units granted to those employees.
+As of June 30, 2010, Changyou had outstanding a combined total of 104,051,750 Class A and Class B ordinary shares, consisting of (i) 70,250,000 Class B ordinary shares held by Sohu through Sohu Game; (ii) 15,000,000 Class B ordinary shares held by Tao Wang through Prominence, including 4,000,000 Class B restricted ordinary shares that were not vested; (iii) 17,250,000 Class A ordinary shares issued in Changyou's initial public offering; (iv) 1,195,000 Class A ordinary shares issued to certain of Changyou's executive officers other than Tao Wang and to certain of its employees upon conversion of Class B ordinary shares issued to certain of Changyou's executive officers other than Tao Wang and to certain of the total of Class A ordinary shares issued to certain of Changyou's executive officers other than Tao Wang and to certain of the total of Class A ordinary shares issued to certain of Class A ordinary shares units granted to those employees; and (v) 356,750 Class A ordinary shares issued to certain of Class A restricted share units granted to those employees.

-As of March 31, 2010, treating Tao Wang's 4,000,000 Class B restricted ordinary shares as owned by Tao Wang, Sohu held approximately 68% of the combined total of Changyou's outstanding Class A and Class B ordinary shares and controlled approximately 81% of the total voting power in Changyou.
+As of June 30, 2010, treating Tao Wang's 4,000,000 Class B restricted ordinary shares as owned by Tao Wang, Sohu held approximately 68% of the combined total of Changyou's outstanding Class A and Class B ordinary shares and controlled approximately 81% of the total voting power in Changyou.
 As a result, Sohu had the power to elect the entire board of directors of Changyou and determine the outcome of all matters submitted to a shareholder vote.
-As Changyou's controlling shareholder, Sohu will continue to consolidate Changyou in Sohu's consolidated financial statements but recognize noncontrolling interest reflecting shares held by shareholders other than Sohu, as aforementioned in Note 1- The Company and Basis of Presentation-Basis of Consolidation.
+As Changyou's controlling shareholder, Sohu will continue to consolidate Changyou in Sohu's consolidated financial statements but recognize noncontrolling interest reflecting shares held by shareholders other than Sohu, as discussed above in Note 1- The Company and Basis of Presentation - Basis of Consolidation.